rust-lang/rfcs/text/3383-recommended-bin-packages.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-* Is `recommended-bin-crates` a good name for the field?
+* Is `recommended-bin-packages` a good name for the field?

 # Future possibilities
 [future-possibilities]: #future-possibilities